cs4241-20a/a3-persistence/README.md

 ### Technical Achievements

 - **Tech Achievement 1**: Hosted project on a different hosting service.
 I used Heroku for this.
 Overall I enjoyed the experience more than using glitch as often glitch seems to act up in strange ways.
+The biggest benefit is automatic code deploy from git with every push, so no more constantly having to update the glitch project if you make a slight change, it just does it for you.
+Otherwise it is just a more fluid and professional experience which makes it enjoyable over

 ### Design/Evaluation Achievements